Canada is a world leader in diamond production. Diamond exploration is ongoing in its territories and several provinces.

 Indicator Mineral Train

 When kimberlite erupts, it ejects rock and ash debris onto the Earth’s surface, forming a tuff ring around the volcanic vent.
-As glaciers form, ice sheets scour the surface, moving the debris from within and around the source in a direction parallel to the direction of ice travel.
-The debris is deposited as the ice sheet melts, leaving a trail of minerals and rock fragments.
+As glaciers form, ice sheets scour the surface, moving the debris from within and around the source in a direction parallel to the direction in which they are travelling.
+The debris is deposited as the ice sheets melt, leaving a trail of minerals and rock fragments.
 Geologists carefully sample these glacial deposits in search of indicator minerals.
 The location of these minerals maps out what are known as “indicator mineral trains,” which geologists can follow back to the kimberlite source.
-The minerals that commonly show up in indicator mineral trains include pyrope garnet, chrome-rich diopside, picroilmenite, chromite, olivine and diamond.
+The minerals that commonly show up in indicator mineral trains include pyrope garnet, chrome-rich diopside, picroilmenite, chromite, olivine, and diamond.

-Before and during the kimberlite eruption, the root zone is formed when magma crystallizes beneath the diatreme zone.
-Kimberlite in the root zone often shows crystalline rock textures and contains varying amounts of xenoliths as well as diamonds.
+The root zone is formed before and during the kimberlite eruption, when magma crystallizes beneath the diatreme zone.
+Kimberlite in the root zone often shows crystalline rock textures and contains varying amounts of xenoliths and diamonds.

 Kimberlite dykes are typically narrow, level bodies comprised of hypabyssal kimberlite and are thought to originate from the root zone.
-Kimberlite dykes contain varying amounts of xenoliths as well as diamonds.
+Kimberlite dykes contain varying amounts of xenoliths and diamonds.